markmbaum/libode/README.md

 First, before any of the `libode` classes can be compiled, you must copy the `_config.mk` file to `config.mk` and edit that file to specify the compiler settings you'd like the Makefile to use.
 This shouldn't be complicated.
 If you are using a current version of the GNU C++ compiler (g++), the contents of the template config file can likely be used without modification.
 There are also commented lines for use with the Intel C++ compiler (icpc), if that is available.
 To compile all the classes, simply run `make` in the top directory.

 The Makefile compiles all of the necessary code into the `obj` folder, then archives it in the `bin` directory as a file called `libode.a`.
 To use the solvers, you can link `libode.a` (in the `bin` directory) or the object files directly (in the `obj` directory) when compiling your derived class.
-You must also the the header files in the `src` directory, as there is not a single header file for the library.
+You must also include the appropriate header files from the `src` directory, as there is not a single header file for the library.
 All of the classes have their header file name displayed in the documentation.
 Linking the solver classes requires something like

 `-I<path>/libode/src -L<path>/libode/bin -lode`